Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Introduction

 Further studies have explored more diverse formations.
-Using leader-follower based strategies for agents modelled as integrators, the authors in \cite{ramirez2010distributed} propose strategies to achieve circular and elliptical formations.
+For agents modelled as integrators, the authors in \cite{ramirez2010distributed} propose strategies to achieve circular and elliptical formations.
 Distributed strategies for desired circular path generation using dynamic unicycles is explored in \cite{el2012distributed}.
 For heterogeneous agents, recent works have also focused on classifying motion regimes\cite{seyboth2014collective}, controlling only angular speeds or utilising attractive-repellent behaviours by controlling both linear and angular velocities\cite{zheng2015distributed}.
 In scenarios with limited target information availability, the authors in \cite{yu2018circular,yu2018distributed} developed laws for cyclic and directed spanning-tree communication graphs among agents modelled as unicycles, succeeding even when one (root) agent tracks the target.
-The authors in \cite{sen2019circumnavigation} introduced a distributed estimator-based method by controlling both linear and angular speeds to maintain desired radii.